dosuken123/mcp-demo/chat-extension/README.md

 If you have any requirements or dependencies, add a section describing those and how to install and configure them.

+## Run extension

+1. Open the extension directory in VSCode e.g. `cd <path>/mcp-demo/chat-extension`.
+1. Navigate to **RUN AND DEBUG** from the activity bar at left.
+   Alternatively, click **F5** as a shortcut.

+See https://code.visualstudio.com/api/extension-guides/debugger-extension for more information.

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.